 This could be Hostgator, Bluehost or any other non-VPS host

 Realistically no and that's because most shared hosting providers only allow you to upload pre-made SSL certificates to their control panel.
 This is a very clumsy solution.

 However, it's worth mentioning that if you use your shared hosting provider's VPS plan, then this course may work great for you but you'll want to double check with their tech support first.
-You'll need root SSH access to a server running Ubuntu 16.04 (but you could always use a different Linux distro once you're familiar with what you need to do).
+You'll need root SSH access to a server running Ubuntu 16.04 or CentOS 7.3 (but you could always use a different Linux distro once you're familiar with what you need to do).

 You can also use any VPS or cloud hosting provider you want.
 Personally I'm a fan of DigitalOcean (which is what we use in this course), but by all means, please continue using whatever you're comfortable with.

 If you're just getting into deploying web sites or web applications onto a server then you'll get a ton of value from this course because you'll see how to do it from start to finish.